Updated February 10, 2021

 If you have questions about your specific situation, please reach out to your co-op advisor.

-In light of the COVID-19 pandemic, we are currently allowing co-op students who are physically located in Canada to pursue independent contractor positions for the Spring 2020, Fall 2020 and Winter 2021 work terms, as long as they meet our work term requirements for co-op credit.
-This decision was made to increase your options when searching for work in the current climate.
+Good news - we are now allowing co-op students who are physically located in Canada to pursue independent contractor positions for their work terms, as long as they meet our work term requirements for co-op credit.

 Review the resource below to learn more about some key considerations and implications of working in Canada as an independent contractor.

-All co-op interviews arranged through WaterlooWorks will continue to be conducted remotely via phone or webcam.
-This means that no campus facilities are available to be used for interviews, regardless of the interview type – you can proceed with your interviews remotely from a location where you feel safe.
+All co-op interviews arranged through WaterlooWorks will continue to be conducted remotely.
+This means that no campus facilities are available to be used for interviews, regardless of the interview type – instead, you can proceed with your interviews remotely from a location where you feel safe.

 Remote interview instructions: